somali0128/task-template-linktree/README.md

 For more information on how the Task Flow works, check out [the runtime environment docs](https://docs.koii.network/microservices-and-tasks/what-are-tasks/gradual-consensus).

-If this is your first time writing a Koii Task, you might want to use the [task organizer](https://www.figma.com/community/file/1220194939977550205/Task-Outline).

 ## Requirements
  - [Node >=16.0.0](https://nodejs.org)
  - [Docker compose](https://docs.docker.com/compose/install/docker)

-## What's in the template?
+## What's in the Linktree template?
-`index.js` is the hub of your app, and ties together the other pieces.
-This will be the entrypoint when your task runs on Task Nodes
+`index.js` is the hub of this app, and ties together the other pieces.
+This will be the entrypoint when the task runs on Task Nodes

 `NamespaceWrappers.js` contains the interfaces to make API calls to the core of the task-node.
 It contains all the necessary functions required to submit and audit the work, as well as the distribution lists

-`coreLogic.js` is where you'll define your task, audit, and distribution logic, and controls the majority of task functionality.
-You can of course break out separate features into sub-files and import them into the core logic before web-packing.
+`coreLogic.js` is where we have defined the task, audit, and distribution logic.
+This controls the majority of task functionality.
+We havw broken this down into subfiles namely linktree_task.js and linktree_validate

 ## Runtime Options
 There are two ways to run your task when doing development: